kevin1105/Flappy-Bird-with-Affectiva-Sound/README.md

 For Game & Sound Input
 1) Download flappy.py from this github
+2) Download sprites file from this github
-2) conda install -c anaconda pyaudio
+3) conda install -c anaconda pyaudio

 # To compile and run the game in MacOS:
 For Affectiva (Facial Recognition)